exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the message does not match the height at which the node is, ignore the message
-- Send as individual messages all the corresponding `Prevote` messages except those that the requestor has
+- Send as individual messages all the corresponding `Prevote`s except those that the requestor has

 ### `RequestBlock`